If there's [something] that you want to read, but it hasn't been written yet, then you must write it. - Toni Morrison

 Her face twisted as she shivered.
 "You sound ridiculous."
 As she passed him by, Artemis seized his wrist and dragged him in with her.
 "What do you want to discuss?"

 "Where you'll be.
 What you want to do.
 How you plan to do to all that."
-They ended up at the same table as before, and soon pancakes and fruit and yogurt were on their way.

 "Same as before," Artemis stated.
 "Go hunting.
 But also try some new things."